 For migration operations that are not backward-compatible, you can break them down into smaller steps to create a database that both versions of your application can use.
-Oftentimes, that requires the user to create a new table or view or column which your new application version will use.
+Often, that requires the user to create a new table or view, or column, which your new application version will use.

 First of all, let it be clear that the PostgreSQL database offers some of the best data security features for your server and data.
 The problem comes in when it is time to identify and deploy them.

-Security hardening in PostgreSQL can be divided into three major categories: server configuration, data encryption, and network configuration.
-It is always advisable to perform data encryption, both in-flight and at-rest.
-For in-flight data encryption, database access by clients must be set to use SSL.
+Security hardening in PostgreSQL can be divided into three categories: server configuration, data encryption, and network configuration.
+It is always advisable to perform data encryption in-flight and at rest.
+For in-flight data encryption, client database access must be set to use SSL.
 The server should also require or accept secure connections.

-At-rest encryption can be performed at many different phases of the stack; where you implement it will be largely determined by infrastructure and application requirements.
+At-rest encryption can be performed at many different phases of the stack; where you implement it will be primarily determined by infrastructure and application requirements.
 The pgcrypto module is used for encryption and decryption purposes at the database level.
-The technique is helpful as a last resort when there is no other viable encryption method, and there are specific sets of data that must be encrypted.
+The technique is helpful as a last resort when there is no other viable encryption method, and specific sets of data must be encrypted.

 Administrators can always encrypt data at the cloud or file system levels – an approach that is more seamless and less impactful on performance.